 If you win a game, you’ll advance upward through the ranks, from high-school football up to the Super Bowl.
 Football sim purists won’t like the total lack of selectable teams, players, playbooks, formations, or anything you would expect out of today’s licenses.
 But as a dated arcade game, and a very simple replication of the basic concepts of the sport, it can be rather fun.

 The only option you have when beginning the game is to select your difficulty.
 When the game starts, you’ll be a nameless player on a nameless team.
 On offense, you’ll always control the player with ball.
-As mentioned before, you have no plays to select, really no plays at all, just three options – take off when you get the ball for a QB sneak, pass it laterally left or right and start running (which is the safest, and most likely to get positive yardage), or to throw the ball to a single distant receiver.
+There are no plays to select, really no plays at all, just three options – take off when you get the ball for a QB sneak, pass it laterally left or right and start running (which is the safest, and most likely to get positive yardage), or to throw the ball to a single distant receiver.
 This receiver is almost always covered, and you can’t lob the ball over the line – if it touches anyone on the opposing team, it’s an automatic interception.
 However, if you can ever miraculously draw a clean line from the QB to the receiver, it’ll be off to the races.
-All the normal rules of football apply here, unlike the game’s arcade version, though you can still do many things that wouldn’t make sense in regular football, and you can’t punt.
+All the normal rules of football apply here, though you can still do many things that wouldn’t make sense in regular football, and you can’t punt.